Lesbian pornography

 Lesbian pornography is a form of adult entertainment that features sexual activity between women.'
 Its primary goal is sexual arousal in its audience and is most often produced as erotic content aimed at heterosexual male, homosexual female, and bisexual audiences.
-Although it has also been found that some heterosexual females prefer this genre of porn due to its greater focus on women's pleasure.
+Although it has also been found that many heterosexual females prefer this genre of pornography due to its greater focus on women's pleasure.

 Homoerotic art and artifacts depicting women have a long history, reaching back to various ancient civilizations.
 Every medium has been used to represent women having sex with each other.
-In contemporary mass media, this content is primarily disseminated through home videos (including DVDs), cable broadcasts, emerging video-on-demand and wireless markets, as well as online photo sites and Lesbian pulp fiction.
+In contemporary mass media, this content is primarily disseminated through home videos (including DVDs), cable broadcasts, emerging video-on-demand and wireless markets, as well as photography websites and lesbian pulp fiction.

 Audience

-Deborah Swedberg, in an analysis published in the NWSA Journal in 1989, argues that it is possible for lesbian viewers to reappropriate lesbian porn.
-Swedberg notes that, typically, all-women films differ from mixed porn (with men and women) in, among other things, the settings (less anonymous and more intimate) and the very acts performed (more realistic and emotionally involved, and with a focus on the whole body rather than just the genitals): "the subject of the heterosexually produced all-women videos is female pleasure".
+Deborah Swedberg, in an analysis published in the NWSA Journal in 1989, argues that it is possible for lesbian viewers to reappropriate lesbian pornography.
+Swedberg notes that, typically, all-women films differ from mixed pornography (with men and women) in, among other things, the settings (less anonymous and more intimate) and the very acts performed (more realistic and emotionally involved, and with a focus on the whole body rather than just the genitals): "the subject of the heterosexually produced all-women videos is female pleasure".
 She argues (against Laura Mulvey's "Visual Pleasure and Narrative Cineman" and Susanne Kappeler's Pornography and Representation, for example) that such movies allow for female subjectivity since the women are more than just objects of exchange.
 Appropriation by women of male-made lesbian erotica (such as by David Hamilton) was signaled also by Tee Corinne.

 Starting in 2013, Pornhub has published annual reports of user activities and found that the lesbian category has been consistently the most popular among female viewers since 2014 when gender statistics were first gathered (except in 2020 when the data was limited), and that women in general regardless of sexual orientation are more likely to search for lesbian-associated terms such as "scissoring" than men.
 Several articles; including those by Cosmopolitan, Glamour, and Women's Health magazines; have supported these findings through research of their own.